-Retaining patients within your dental practice may not be going as well as you have expected in the middle of the drawn-out period of economic downturn.
-The growth of your dental practice in the middle of this might depend on the number of new patients your practice acquires.
+Retaining patients within your dental practice may not be going as well as you have expected in the middle of the drawn-out period of the economic downturn.
+The growth of your dental practice might depend on the number of new patients your practice acquires.
 Unfortunately, it doesn’t always work that way.
-Patients are cutting corners spending less on everything including dental care, causing a direct decrease in the patient flow.
-In this scenario, attracting new patients is quite difficult when compared to getting your regular ones attending your practice for the treatment and other procedures.
+Patients are cutting corners and spending less on everything, including dental care, causing a direct decrease in patient flow.
+In this scenario, attracting new patients is quite difficult compared to getting your regular ones to attend your practice for treatment and other procedures.
 Therefore, an improved rate of patient retention is of utmost importance for the growth of your dental practice right now.

-Even though an effective marketing strategy might bring in patients to your dental practice, it would be of no use if they leave as quickly as they come.
+Even though an effective marketing strategy might bring patients to your dental practice, it would be useless if they leave as quickly as they come.
 Patient retention is a task that entails trust and ensures that the services offered by the practice are up to the mark.
 Thus stopping patient drain requires a revamped set of strategic plans.

-If you think your practice is undertaking its journey to retain patients and improve the practice revenue, here are some strategies inline post the pandemic.
+If you think your practice is undertaking its journey to retain patients and improve the practice revenue, here are some strategies inline post-pandemic.

 In this ultra-digital age, carrying around books and papers is a hassle on its own.
-Making the appointment letters, claim forms and other billings digital, ensure a safe and hassle-free method that is helpful to retain the safety of your patients, staff and the practice.
-Maintain a virtual onboarding for patients with curbside check-in so that the patients can check-in for appointments and fill out intake information from the safety of their vehicles.
+Making appointment letters, claim forms, and other billings digitally, ensure a safe and hassle-free method that is helpful to retain the safety of your patients, staff, and practice.
+Maintain a virtual onboarding for patients with curbside check-in so that they can check in for appointments and fill out intake information from the safety of their vehicles.

-It’s not enough that a patient books a slot, you should actively follow up till he visits and his treatments are completed.
-At a time when patients’ safety is at stake, such engagement gives confidence to your patients and they feel connected to your practice.
+It’s not enough that a patient books a slot, you should actively follow up till the visit and treatment are completed.
+At a time when patients’ safety is at stake, such engagement gives confidence to your patients, and they feel connected to your practice.
 And then, you could try to sign them up for regular hygiene check-ups at your practice.

 Most patients are happy to be reminded of their appointments.
 They will consider it a service rather than your marketing.
 Apart from reducing no-shows, it also builds patient satisfaction and revenue.

-A large majority of patients claim that they would pay more for a better and safe experience than for an affordable one.
+Many patients claim they would pay more for a better and safe experience than an affordable one.
 Focus more on your patient experience, not just keeping your costs low.

-Patients much appreciate it when they are treated like humans rather than a number in a queue to see the dentist.
+Patients appreciate being treated like humans rather than a number in a queue to see the dentist.
 When the patient reaches the doctor’s chairside, he/she must be given undivided attention and must be followed up from their last visit.
 An efficient patient history tracking tool and the scheduler will ensure that the doctor is up-to-date with the patient’s history and make sure that double bookings don’t occur.